 Much like the musical selection, the wine flights catered to a wide range of tastes.
 Besides a white and red flight, they offered a sweet wine flight and chocolate signature paring.
 I am not afraid to say that we were drinking sweet wine and listening to bluegrass – lol.

 Public service announcement… If you’re out by Arrington Vineyards, you should make an appointment and visit Mistletoe Farms Alpacas.
-They are so cute that we’re making a dedicated post about alpacas, but do yourself a favor and check them out.
+They are so cute that we made a dedicated post about alpacas, but do yourself a favor and check them out.

 Wrapping Up Fall in Franklin